What Sonos speaker you should buy depends on a few things.

 The Sonos Five is not just the best Sonos speaker when it comes to sound quality, but one of the best speakers on the market period.
 It is the one I would choose.

 Once you get a chance to hear the great quality it can deliver, it’s very unlikely you’ll want to go for a different speaker in the future.
+It is also the speaker you want, if you plan to hook your record player up to your Sonos system.

 But it’s not the right Sonos speaker for everyone.
 Their other models sound great, too, and offer some distinct advantages.